caburj/transaccion/README.md

 This app has been inspired by our desire to maximize our savings.

 **Record your transactions.** It is easy to record any transaction.
-All it needs are
+All it needs are the following:
 - type (expense or earning)
 - amount (price)
 - category